molivajimenez22/Surfs_Up/README.md

 ## Overview of Analysis
 W. Avy is planning to open a surf and ice cream shop in Hawaii.
-This analaysis highlights temperature trends for June and December to determine if the business is sustainabble year-round.
+This analaysis `meausures` temperature trends for June and December to determine if the business is sustainabble year-round.

 ## Results